Discrepancies in data: Why don’t the numbers always match up?

 Device farms and data centers emulate devices to imitate engagements and installs.
 They do so by obfuscating their locations or IPs.
 While device farms have been around for some time, they still exist, and are, therefore, still a threat to your data sets.

-Adjust offers our Anonymous IP filter, which rejects any and all installs that are associated with compromised IPs.
+Adjust offers our Aanonymous IP filter, which rejects any and all installs that are associated with compromised IPs.

 4. Click spamming

-Often, fraudsters level malware on user devices to send clicks to mobile measurement platforms.
+Often, fraudsters level malware on user devices to send clicks to mobile measurement partners.
 Then credit is misattributed to publishers for installs that were organic.

-At Adjust, we fight click spamming with our solution, Distribution Modeling.
-Our models are fed with years of research and data to help determine which clicks are real and which are fake.
+At Adjust, we fight click spamming with our distribution modeling solution.
+Our machine learning models are fed with years of research and data to help determine which clicks are real and which are fake.

 How to resolve data discrepancies by platform

-We’ve conquered discrepancies that affect everyone — so it’s time to look at more platform-specific issues.
-Meta/Facebook, Google, and Apple all work with us in different ways, so below, we’ll cover each platform and look at why the numbers sometimes appear unequal.
+We’ve conquered discrepancies that affect everyone—so it’s time to look at platform-specific issues.
+Meta/Facebook, Google, and Apple all work with us in different ways, so below we’ll cover each platform and look at why the numbers sometimes appear to be different.

 Meta/Facebook